grryph/myrepo/PHPSyntaxGuide.md

 - True
 - False
 - **Example:**

--
->><?php
+><?php
-// Assign the value of FALSE to a variable
+/ Assign the value of FALSE to a variable
 $show_error = false;
 var_dump($show_error);
 ?>